xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 1. A method to **check** if a page can be fetched.
 For example, if you know that the server has only 3 pages of 10 items each, and the library invokes `canFetch(page = 5, pageSize = 10)` then you should return `false`.
 You have to implement this function using the service specification.
-Sometimes the service returns the page amount or the entity amount in the response headers or in the response body, so you have to use that information to implement this function.
+Sometimes the service returns the page amount or the entity amount in the response headers or in the response body, so you'll have to use that information to implement this function.
 However, if you know exactly the page or entity count, the library provides a way to make this work easier.
 I will show that later.

-To use the **Fountain Network support**, you have to implement just a `NetworkDataSourceAdapter<ListResponse<T>>`, where the `ListResponse<T>` is how the library expects the service response.
+To use the **Fountain Network support**, you just have to implement a `NetworkDataSourceAdapter<ListResponse<T>>`, where the `ListResponse<T>` is how the library expects the service response.

 ```kotlin
 interface ListResponse<T> {